Govind783/bezen-submission/README.md

 My submission for be-zen.
-A notes app with 4 pre added notes, the user can add and delete notes and even pin them. the pinned notes appear on top. website was built with react
+A notes app with 4 pre added notes, the user can add and delete notes and even pin them. the pinned notes appear on top. website was built with react. upon clicking on a ceratin note a modal opens up where if the user wants he can change the title, tagline and body of the note and the changes get saved. following the basic principle of CRUD.

 # Getting Started with Create React App